We use the finest quality pigments for maximum lightfastness.

 Our colors relate to the above standards as follows:

-†As there isn’t an ASTM lightfastness standard for pastels, we used the standard for Colored Pencils, which in our judgement is the closest standard to use.
+†As there isn’t currently an official ASTM lightfastness standard for pastels, we used the standard for Colored Pencils, which in our judgement is the closest standard to use.